Neoteroi/BlackSheep-Docs/docs/routing.md

 "/api/movies/{int:movie_id}/actors/{int:actor_id}"
 ```

+!!! warning
-> **Note:** value patterns only affect the regular expression used to match
+    Value patterns only affect the regular expression used to match
-> requests' URLs.
+    requests' URLs.
 They don't affect the type of the parameter after a web
-> request is matched.
+    request is matched.
 Use type annotations as described above to enforce types
-> of the variables as they are passed to the request handler.
+    of the variables as they are passed to the request handler.

 The following value patterns are built-in: